kasramp/weather-extension/README.md

 ## Release process

 Metis is hooked up with Travis.
 To release a new version all needed is to make a commit and push it to upstream.
-The CI pipeline automatically picks up everything from there and creates a new release and tag.
+The CI pipeline automatically picks up everything from there and creates a new release and a tag.

 To know more about the release process see `.travis.yml` and `.release-it.json` files.